PostHog/posthog.com/contents/careers/index.md

 If you do *not* see a specific role listed, that really doesn't mean we won't have a spot for you.

-We take this application seriously, and that's why it's listed above our other roles - you won't just end up in a candidate database, we will either hire you, reject you, or give you some insight into when may make more sense to apply.
+We take this application seriously - you won't just end up in a candidate database, we will either hire you, reject you, or give you some insight into when may make more sense to apply.

 # Get Started - Applying